-An officer shall carry a TASER device on the support side of the body, and in all but extreme circumstances, shall draw, exhibit, and use the device with the support (i.e., non-handgun firing) hand (Washington State Office of the Attorney General Model Use of Force Policy).
+An officer shall carry a TASER device on the support side of the body, may use the device in either strong or support hand considering the potential of weapon confusion.
+Further development of skills utilizing the support hand will be trained.
+(Washington State Office of the Attorney General Model Use of Force Policy).

-- (a) All TASER devices shall be clearly and distinctly marked to differentiate them from the duty weapon and any other device. - (b) Whenever practicable, officers should carry two or more cartridges on their person when carrying the TASER device. - (c) Officers shall be responsible for ensuring that their issued TASER device is properly maintained and in good working order. - (d) Officers should not hold both a firearm and the TASER device at the same time.
+- (a) All TASER devices shall be clearly and distinctly marked to differentiate them from the duty weapon and any other device. - (b) Whenever practicable, officers should carry two or more cartridges on their person when carrying the TASER device.

+- (c) Officers shall be responsible for ensuring that their issued TASER device is properly maintained and in good working order. - (d) Officers should not hold both a firearm and the TASER device at the same time.

-304.4 VERBAL AND VISUAL WARNINGS
+303.4 VERBAL AND VISUAL WARNINGS